-Possession of Cell Phones, Laptops, Weapons of any kind are PROHIBITED in the Court House.
+Possession of Cell Phones, Laptops, Glass containers, any metal object, and Weapons of any kind are PROHIBITED in the Court House.

 Jurors may bring food products into the courthouse however, utensils and glass containers are prohibited.
 You MUST have your juror summons card or a juror badge to bring food products into the courthouse.

 Listed below are some frequently asked questions regarding jury service.
 If you need any additional information, please refer to the Jury Summons that you received or call the number listed above.

 Parking is available in the MacArthur Mall garage.
 Bring your parking ticket with you and we will validate your parking.

 Scroll down for frequently asked questions

 While efforts are made to reduce delay and avoid waiting time, you may have to wait awhile at the courthouse before finding out whether you have been chosen to actually sit on a jury.
 So bring a book or other quiet activity; solve a crossword puzzle; write a letter; sketch a picture; or get to know your fellow jurors.
 Remember that as a juror you are a vital part of the court system.

 Sometimes, on a day that you appear for jury service, you will be requested to serve on a jury.
 Service on a jury is one of the most important responsibilities that you will exercise as a citizen of this Commonwealth.
 It is your responsibility to listen to the evidence presented at a trial, decide the facts, apply the facts to the law as instructed by the judge, and render a fair and impartial verdict.

 As a juror, you will perform a very important duty that each citizen owes to our Commonwealth.
 Your participation is critical because the right to a trail by a jury is a right guaranteed by the Federal and State constitutions.
 Your participation as a juror is necessary to ensure that every citizen in this Commonwealth will have access to this fundamental right.